-Adderall abuse can cause the heart to become severely distressed and exhibit a wide range of symptoms including rapid heartbeat, abnormal heart palpitations and dangerously high spikes in blood pressure.
+Adderall use can cause the heart to become severely distressed and exhibit a wide range of symptoms including rapid heartbeat, abnormal heart palpitations and dangerously high spikes in blood pressure.
 On their own, these symptoms can be life-threatening, however, they are especially hazardous for individuals who also have congenital heart defects.
 The cardiovascular effects of snorting Adderall may be so intense, and occur so quickly that sudden death from heart attack or stroke is also possible.

 Altered Sleep Cycle

-A common side effect of stimulant abuse is alterations to an individual’s sleeping pattern.
+A common side effect of stimulant use is alterations to an individual’s sleeping pattern.
 Stimulants, such as Adderall, may alter a person’s brain waves, and result in insomnia or trouble falling and staying asleep.

 Disruptions to an individual’s sleep cycle can cause them to become more irritable than usual and may affect their ability to judge the potential risks involved in certain situations, such as participating in unprotected sex or driving a car while under the influence of Adderall.